ng-bootstrap/ng-bootstrap/README.md

 We are always looking for the quality contributions!
 Please check the [CONTRIBUTING.md](CONTRIBUTING.md) doc for contribution guidelines.

+## Getting Help

+Please, do not open issues for the general support questions as we want to keep GitHub issues for bug reports and feature requests.
+You've got much better chances of getting your question answered on [StackOverflow](http://stackoverflow.com/questions/tagged/ng-bootstrap) where maintainers are looking at questions tagged with `ng-bootstrap`.

+StackOverflow is a much better place to ask questions since:
+* there are hundreds of people willing to help on StackOverflow
+* questions and answers stay available for public viewing so your question / answer might help someone else
+* SO voting system assures that the best answers are prominently visible.

+To save your and our time we will be systematically closing all the issues that are requests for general support and redirecting people to StackOverflow.

+## You think you've found a bug?

+Oh, we are ashamed and want to fix it ASAP!
+But before fixing a bug we need to reproduce and confirm it.
+In order to reproduce bugs we will systematically ask you to provide a _minimal_ reproduction scenario using http://plnkr.co.
+Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:
+* version of AngularJS used
+* version of this library that you are using
+* 3rd-party libraries used, if any
+* and most importantly - a use-case that fails

+A minimal reproduce scenario using http://plnkr.co/ allows us to quickly confirm a bug (or point out coding problem) as well as confirm that we are fixing the right problem.

+We will be insisting on a minimal reproduce scenario in order to save maintainers time and ultimately be able to fix more bugs.
+Interestingly, from our experience users often find coding problems themselves while preparing a minimal plunk.
+We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.

+The best part is that you don't need to create plunks from scratch - you can use one from our [demo page](https://ng-bootstrap.io/getting_started).

+Unfortunately we are not able to investigate / fix bugs without a minimal reproduce scenario using http://plnkr.co, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.

 ## Code of Conduct

 Please take a moment and read our [Code of Conduct](CODE_OF_CONDUCT.md)